estidlore/litus/docs/object/omit.md

 # omit

-Creates a copy of an object without the specified keys.
+Creates a copy of an object without the specified keys

 `Since v1.2.1`